Shopify/bootsnap/README.md

 scanned each time the application boots, and their caches are only valid for 30 seconds.
 Stable entries do not expire -- once their contents has been scanned, it is assumed to never change.

-The only directories considered "stable" are things under the ruby install prefix (`RbConfig::CONFIG['prefix']`, e.g. `/usr/local/ruby` or `~/.rubies/x.y.z`), and things under the `Gem.path` (e.g. `~/.gem/ruby/x.y.z`).
+The only directories considered "stable" are things under the Ruby install prefix (`RbConfig::CONFIG['prefix']`, e.g. `/usr/local/ruby` or `~/.rubies/x.y.z`), and things under the `Gem.path` (e.g. `~/.gem/ruby/x.y.z`).
 Everything else is considered "volatile".